Health effects of electronic cigarettes: Youth concerns

-Food and Drug Administration Commissioner Scott Gottlieb announced on 28 July 2017 a comprehensive regulatory plan for tobacco and nicotine regulation that will serve as a multi-year roadmap to better protect youth and significantly reduce tobacco-related disease and death, including pursuing lowering nicotine in regular cigarettes to a minimally or non-addictive level.

 Exposure to e-cigarette components in a susceptible time period of brain development could induce persistent behavioral changes.
 The FDA stated in 2019 that some vapers experienced seizures; most reports involved youth or young adult users.

 Pregnancy/lactation

 A 2016 review concluded that pregnant/breastfeeding women should not substitute cigarettes with e-cigarettes due to the uncertainty about ingredients.
 The FDA has not approved e-cigarettes as a smoking cessation aid.
 One study reported increased irritability among infants in those exposed to e-cigarettes or smoking.

 A 2022 study recommended quitting smoking altogether through smoking cessation therapy rather than turning to e-cigarettes as an alternative.
 The U.S. Preventive Services Task Force (USPSTF) recommended that pregnant women adopt behavioral interventions for quitting.
 Ecigs vaped by pregnant women may increase copd and asthma risk in offspring.